pd-projects/hugo-puredata.info/content/objects/file-define.md

 - file splitext
 - file splitname
 arguments:
+- type: symbol
-  symbol: declared file-handle name.
+  description: declared file-handle name.
 draft: false
-pdcategory: Misc

 ---
 Sometimes it is easier to access the same file-handle from different parts of the patch (e.g. when reading and parsing a file), rather than going backwards and forwards with a single 'file handle' object.

 In this case, you can use the 'file define' object to provide a file handle that can then be accessed by multiple 'file handle' objects.